Research

 The Cost of Political Uncertainty

 One candidate promised historic tax cuts while the other pledged to eliminate corporate loopholes.
 One promised to expand oil and gas production while the other vowed to reduce the nation’s reliance on fossil fuels by almost half.
-With a host of economic policies and regulations hanging in the balance, it’s easy to see why firms […]
+With a host of economic policies and regulations hanging in the balance, it’s […]

 Selected Faculty Publications